 - Opportunity analysis is the art of identifying viable marketing tactics ignored by the competition in order to promote the brand.

-How to collect competitor intelligence
+How can we collect competitor intelligence?

 Plan metrics and goals